 |---|---|---|

-Completeness | Clearly answers both 'what' (design, organize, manage Helm charts for templating and packaging Kubernetes applications) and 'when' with an explicit 'Use when' clause covering creating Helm charts, packaging Kubernetes applications, or implementing templated deployments. | 3 / 3 |
+Completeness | Clearly answers both 'what' (design, organize, manage Helm charts for templating and packaging Kubernetes applications) and 'when' with an explicit 'Use when...' clause covering creating Helm charts, packaging Kubernetes applications, or implementing templated deployments. | 3 / 3 |

 Trigger Term Quality | Includes strong natural keywords users would say: 'Helm charts', 'Kubernetes applications', 'templated deployments', 'packaging', 'reusable configurations'.
 These are terms a user working with Helm would naturally use in their request. | 3 / 3 |

-Distinctiveness Conflict Risk | Helm charts occupy a clear niche distinct from general Kubernetes skills or generic deployment tools.
-The specific mention of Helm, chart packaging, and templated deployments makes it unlikely to conflict with other skills like general Kubernetes management or Docker skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Helm charts and Kubernetes templating is a clear niche.
+The specific mention of Helm, chart packaging, and templated deployments makes this highly distinguishable from general Kubernetes skills or generic deployment tools. | 3 / 3 |

 Total | 11 / 12 Passed |